 Indianapolis Zoo

 The Indianapolis Zoo is an Indianapolis staple for family fun and exploration.
 Make sure you check out information about the xZOOberance Spring Festival this year.
-This spring festival offers 16 days of fun, starting on March 23rd.
+This spring festival starts on March 20th.

 The Indianapolis Children’s Museum

-The Indianapolis Children’s Museum‘s popular Riley Children’s Health Sports Legends Experience will reopen March 18th, and there is plenty of space to explore with your family.
+The Indianapolis Children’s Museum‘s popular Riley Children’s Health Sports Legends Experience will reopen March 15th, and there is plenty of space to explore with your family.
 Make a day of it!
-If it’s a rainy day, head indoors and check out their new Minecraft Exhibit.
+If it’s a rainy day, head indoors and check out their new Inside Out exhibit.

 Family Game Night at IndyPL